UKHD-NP/advanced-python_course/tutorials/4_build_and_publish_your_own_package.md

 ```bash
 pip install -e .  # -e flag enables editable mode
 ```

+Pip installs produces directories like `build/`, `dist/`, and `<package>.egg-info/`.
+Those artifacts should stay untracked because the Python-specific `.gitignore` ignores them automatically; if `git status` lists any of them, the `.gitignore` is missing and you should re-download the template from https://github.com/github/gitignore/blob/main/Python.gitignore.
 You can verify the install inside a Python shell:

 ```python
 import proteosim as ps